 Localz Sports Bar

-• What to like: Not only is Localz the only sports bar on Beach Drive (and the newest in St. Pete), this place has more TVs than Best Buy.
+- What to like: Not only is Localz the only sports bar on Beach Drive, this place has more TVs than Best Buy.
 There is tons of room, very good food, and very friendly staff, with a massive paid parking lot about 30 feet away – 5 out of 5 stars.

 Mary Margaret’s Olde Irish Tavern

-• What to like: While you can also catch American sports at their designated times, this is the go-to spot for football of the actually-using-the-foot variety.
-With TVs inside and out, it’s downtown’s No. 1 spot for Premier League and all big soccer games.
+- What to like: While you can also catch American sports at their designated times, this is the go-to spot for football of the actually-using-the-foot variety.
+With TVs inside and out, it’s downtown’s number one spot for Premier League and all big soccer games.
+(Note: Mary Margaret’s closes at 4:30 pm on Super Bowl Sunday.)

 The Avenue DTSP

-• What to like: Other than the excellent burgers?
-Avenue may have the best TVs per square foot ratio of anyone downtown, and the mix of indoor, outdoor, and bar seating (all with TVs close by) gives you an option no matter the mood.
-I don’t even like pickles, but I’m saying: don’t skip the fried pickles.
+- What to like: Other than the excellent burgers, The Avenue may have the best TVs-per-square-foot ratio of anyone downtown.
+The mix of indoor, outdoor, and bar seating (all with TVs close by) gives you an option no matter your mood.

 Steve’s Tavern on The Avenue

-• What to like: One of the few remaining dive bars left in town, Steve’s Tavern is a lively gameday spot, and the only one where smoking is allowed is indoors (which is good info to know whether you fall on the for or against side of smoking).
+- What to like: One of the few remaining dive bars left in town, Steve’s Tavern is a lively gameday spot and the only one where smoking is allowed indoors (which is good info to know whether you fall on the for or against side of smoking).
 Also – cash only!

 Par Bar

-• What to like: The Grand Central District has tons of great spots for food and drink, but there is a dearth of spots to watch a game.
-Par Bar is the neighborhood destination for sports fans, and you can always count on good food trucks to keep you well-fed (alongside drinks and mini golf, of course).
+- What to like: The Grand Central District has tons of great spots for food and drink, but there is a dearth of places to watch a game.
+Par Bar is the neighborhood destination for sports fans, and you can always count on good food trucks to keep you well fed (alongside drinks and mini golf, of course).

 Ferg’s Sports Bar and Grill